-Reading responses - These should be short - indeed the standard is a "tweet-length" response of no more than 140 characters.
+Reading responses - These should be short - indeed the standard is about 50 words (more or less what is now a maximum-length tweet); you can go over 50 words, but you shouldn't by much.
 They are submitted via Canvas.
 It is best if the response identifies one or more crucial questions.
-For example: (a) You might identify a crucial question that the research (or scholarly work) described in the reading is trying to answer, discussing why this is an important question, and briefly summarizing how it is best answered.
-Or (b) you might identify a crucial question about the quality of any of the information presented, such as identifying limitations or necessary caveats on the research (or scholarly work) described in the reading, not only describing the limitation/caveat but also explaining why this limitation or caveat is an important one.
+For example: (a) You might identify a crucial question that the research (or scholarly work) described in the readings is trying to answer, discussing why this is an important question, and briefly summarizing how it is best answered.
+Or (b) you might identify a crucial question about the quality of any of the information presented, such as identifying limitations or necessary caveats on the research (or scholarly work) described in a reading, not only describing the limitation/caveat but also explaining why this limitation or caveat is an important one.
 Or (c) you might identify some kind of example that is anomalous and does not fit with (cannot be accounted for by) a particular point of view described in the work, this example perhaps being one that itself identifies a crucial question about the work.
 Reading responses are graded on a P/NP basis.
 Many (though not most) reading responses will be shared in class by instructor, always anonymously.
 However, you are free to identify yourself (or not) as the author of the reading-response in the ensuing class discussion.